 Then it happened.
 In the second half of a blowout game against France, Carter took off as if he had bounced off a "Slam Ball" trampoline and detonated on Weis, who stood at 7-foot-2.
 After the dunk, you could hear Carter's screams all throughout the basketball world, likely releasing all the stress he had been hanging onto throughout the grueling and emotional summer.

 Future Hall of Famer Kevin Garnett celebrated as if he had thrown it down himself.
 Newly minted Hall of Famer Jason Kidd said the dunk was "one of the best plays I've ever seen."
 The French media called it "The Dunk of Death."

 Carter went on to give us more incredible highlights after that play, but none will be as awe-inspiring, none will be as unbelievable.
 Even watching it today, it still boggles the mind.

-As Carter enters what most think will be his final NBA season, let's take time today to remember just how special Vinsanity truly was.
+Now that Carter's playing career has come to an end, let's take time today to remember just how special Vinsanity truly was.